Project duration: July 2018 – November 2018

-- support community energy organisations to learn about our changing energy system, DSO and the development of flexibility markets
+- support community energy organisations to develop knowledge about our changing energy system and encourage informed participation

-- ensure WPD’s vision and strategy for DSO is aligned with the needs of customers and stakeholders
+- ensure WPD’s vision for DSO is aligned with the needs of customers and stakeholders

 There were 49 responses to this consultation demonstrating significant interest from a sector that has to date found it difficult to engage in the complexity of the energy transition.
 The key to obtaining a strong response was providing a detailed supporting document and using Regen’s strong community energy network to encourage responses.
 The results and feedback were analysed by Regen and reviewed by WPD, who produced a final report including a list of actions based around:

 - Continued engagement

 - Enhanced information (including data)

 - Minimal thresholds for participation